nushell/nushell.github.io/commands/docs/polars_col.md

 ## Parameters

- -  `column name`: Name of column to be used
+ -  `column name`: Name of column to be used. '*' can be used for all columns.

 ## Input/output types: